Abuse of prescription drugs

 - Prescription drug abuse is as common if not more common in women

-Signs & symptoms are occasionally life threatening but usually subtle
+Signs and symptoms are occasionally life threatening but usually subtle

 Consequences of prescription drug addiction are variable.
 At one end there are life threatening overdoses, often caused by mixing drugs together or with alcohol, causing cardiovascular events linked to consumption of stimulants.
 Severe liver and kidney damage as a result of long term minor analgesic abuse or other organ damage are possible but rare.
 Sometimes problems may result from the supply being cut off such as an unexplained seizure.